Aliases for GSTM3 Gene

 GeneCards Summary for GSTM3 Gene

-GSTM3 (Glutathione S-Transferase Mu 3 (Brain)) is a Protein Coding gene.
-Diseases associated with GSTM3 include laryngeal squamous cell carcinoma and oral cancer.
-Among its related pathways are Metabolism and Chemical carcinogenesis.
-GO annotations related to this gene include protein homodimerization activity and enzyme binding.
-An important paralog of this gene is GSTM5.
+GSTM3 (Glutathione S-Transferase Mu 3) is a Protein Coding gene.
+Diseases associated with GSTM3 include Larynx Cancer and Pharynx Cancer.
+Among its related pathways are Drug metabolism - cytochrome P450 and Glutathione metabolism.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and enzyme binding.
+An important paralog of this gene is GSTM1.

 Conjugation of reduced glutathione to a wide number of exogenous and endogenous hydrophobic electrophiles.
 May govern uptake and detoxification of both endogenous compounds and xenobiotics at the testis and brain blood barriers.